sleeve/fredmeyer-app-icon/README.md

 I've also wanted to secretly become a designer over the years, so exercises like these help me understand more about the craft.
 I think the outcome of this project does a lot of things correctly but I'm sure I overlooked or mis-interpreted something along the line.
 Would love to hear feedback from anyone if they notice anything out of the ordinary with my work.

-learning and trying understand more about color spaces, color profiles, wide-gamut, rgb, srgb, display p3 and hex codes. sketch, imagemagick, identify, pixelmator, preview, colorsync utility, xscope, xcode, xcode simulator, pngcrush, kaleidoscope, asset catalog tinkerer, apple configurator 2, iterm2, visual studio code, tower, firefox, git, github, markdown, pixelmator pro
+learning and trying understand more about color spaces, color profiles, wide-gamut, rgb, srgb, display p3 and hex codes. sketch, imagemagick, identify, pixelmator, preview, colorsync utility, xscope, xcode, xcode simulator, pngcrush, kaleidoscope, asset catalog tinkerer, apple configurator 2, iterm2, visual studio code, tower, firefox, git, github, markdown, pixelmator pro, optipng

 usually not best practice to have a logo extend to the edge of the app icon image. can't find it in the current ios app logo guidelines though, used to be in there though. usually better to a little room around the edges for the logo to breathe.
 I get what the kroger designers where thinking though with the new recent bold brand refresh. the new kroger logo is amazing, really love how its simple looking but still has a lot of character.
 The app icon with the new 'K' is also super solid. its simple, friendly yet interesting and bold at the same time -- super cool. the other banner stores/logos/icons didn't get the same attention though, which is totally understandable when you have 20 other brands to upgrade.